mtham8/node-style-guide/README.md

 ## Strings

-  - Use single quotes `''` for strings
+  - Prefer single quotes `''` for strings.
+If the string contains single quotes but no double quotes, surround with double quotes `""`.

     ```javascript
     // bad